Ringo Starr discography

-English musician Ringo Starr has released 21 studio albums and 54 singles.
+English musician Ringo Starr has released 22 studio albums, 10 live albums, 8 compilation albums, 6 EPs, 64 singles, 12 video albums and 36 music videos.
 Starr achieved international fame as a member of British rock band the Beatles.

 After the band's break-up in 1970, Starr released several successful singles including the US top-ten hit "It Don't Come Easy", and number ones "Photograph" and "You're Sixteen".
 His most successful UK single was "Back Off Boogaloo", which peaked at number two.
 He achieved commercial and critical success with his 1973 album Ringo, which was a top-ten release in both the UK and the US.

 Along with the other Beatles, he spent the first half of the 1970s on Apple Records, the label created by the band for themselves.
 Starr moved to Atlantic Records after his contract with EMI expired and his career diminished in commercial impact, even though he continued to record and eventually tour with his All-Starr Band in 1989.